I helped plan a large family reunion of over 150 people. It was huge success!

-Family reunions are a source of joy, especially when you come from a huge clan like I do.
-Although we have small gatherings every now and then, the Chua Clan decided to organize our very first "large" reunion in June 2007.
-Attended by around 160 persons, the affair was a success; it paved the way for better relations, as we came to know relatives we didn't see often or hadn't actually met yet.
+Family reunions are a source of joy, especially when you come from a huge clan, as I do.
+Although we have small gatherings every now and then, the larger Chua clan decided to organize our very first "large" reunion in June 2007.
+Attended by around 160 relatives, the affair was a success.
+It paved the way for better relations, as we came to know relatives we didn't see often—or in some cases, had never met before.

 We were fortunate to have many people willing to provide input and be part of a committee.
-Good planning was the foundation for the success of the affair.
+Good planning was the foundation for our reunion's success.
 Whether you have a small or large group, planning is the first step to having an organized event.

-Planning and Steering Committee: Oversaw the entire proceedings.
+- Planning and Steering Committee: Oversaw the entire proceedings.
 Made sure all souvenir items were ordered and delivered on time.
-Coordinated with the resort (the venue) on the accommodations and all logistical arrangements.
+Coordinated with the resort (the venue) on the accommodations and logistical arrangements.

-Communications Committee: Made sure everyone was informed of the latest developments of the planning.
+- Communications Committee: Made sure everyone was informed of the latest developments in the planning.

-Registration Committee: Took care of the IDs, checking in, and collecting information for the Chua Clan directory.
+- Registration Committee: Took care of the IDs, checked in, and collected information for the Chua Clan directory.

 Before the actual reunion date, we had several pre-reunion activities.
 I hope these ideas may trigger your creative juices to come up with activities that suit your group's idea of fun.

-A. Weight Loss Contest: Since contestants were scattered across the globe, we had to ask everyone to be honest in reporting their weights.
+- Weight Loss Contest: Since contestants were scattered across the globe, we had to ask everyone to be honest in reporting their weights.
 Achieving a certain percentage (as agreed) from the person's original weight would be the basis for the winner.
-Prices were donated from various relatives.
+Prices were donated by various relatives.
 Those who didn't win also had to contribute a certain amount to pay the winner.

-B. Logo-Slogan Contest: We appointed a person to be the coordinator of this contest.
+- Logo-Slogan Contest: We appointed a person to be the coordinator of this contest.
 He chose the judges and made them anonymous until the revelation of the winner.
-The logo and slogan that was chosen was printed on our souvenir shirts, keychains and bags.
+The winning logo and slogan were printed on our souvenir shirts, keychains, and bags.

-General Assembly: During the General Assembly, we were able to do the following:
+General Assembly: During this time, we were able to do the following:

 - Introducing our ancestors and each family